moq-wg/warp-streaming-format/draft-ietf-moq-warp.md

 The Group Number of the first Group in any WARP track MUST be 0.
 Each subsequent Group MUST increase by 1.

+If a publishing session is interrupted at Group ID N midway through Object ID M, and then the session is later recovered, the publisher MAY resume publishing on the same Track Name and Track Namespace starting at Group ID N+1 Object 0.
+The timeline track, if used, should be updated to indicate a discontinuity at Group ID N and Object M using a metadata field entry of "WARP.DISCONTINUITY".

 # Timeline track
 The timeline track provides data about the previously published groups and their relationship to wallclock time, media time and associated timed-metadata.